-Unfortunately, the widespread use of the term has not gone hand in hand with a clear understanding of what it refers to.
+Unfortunately, the widespread use of this term has not gone hand in hand with a clear understanding of what it refers to.
 This often leads to many confused faces in conference rooms everywhere.

 We wanted to do our part to help light the way through this fog, and clearly define not only what it is, but also why we need it (still).

 Broadly speaking, marketing collateral is something created by the marketing team to support the sales team.
 It could be defined as a collection of media used as sales aids to make the sales effort easier and more effective, either by directly informing the customer about the offering’s benefits and value, or indirectly, by reinforcing the brand’s message and making sure that it occupies that prime top-of-mind real estate.
 It’s usually given away for free, as the value you get from sharing it is considered to be greater than the intrinsic value of the collateral itself.